FAQ & Rules

 A. Sorry, entries will not be accepted on the day of the Event.
 Q. Is there a bottle drop?

-A. Yes, we will provide a bottle drop service to the following points around the course inc. 18km, 30km-62km and 75km.
-Drop bottles to registration Saturday or before 0630hrs Sunday morning.
+A. Yes, we will provide a bottle drop service to the following points around the course inc. 7km-25km, 35km-77km.
+Drop bottles to registration Saturday or before 0630hrs Sunday morning. *bottles will return to finish-line once all riders through CP.
 Q. Is camping available Friday, Saturday and Sunday nights?